Azure/api-management-policy-snippets/examples/oauth-proxy/readme.md

 - Check the nonce in the returned token matches the nonce stored in session
 - Return 401 if we cannot match the nonce
 - Creates an IV which is round-tripped in the session cookie (not stored server-side)
-- Encrypts the tokens using the above IV, and the TokenEncryptionKey (Key)
+- Encrypts the tokens using the above IV, and the TokenEncryptionKey(1 or 2)
 - Store the encrypted tokens in Redis
 - Set a session-cookie which comprises of our cache-key, the IV, the cookies expiry timestamp.
-Signs it using a HMAC-SHA-512 signature creating using the SessionCookieKey named value.
+Signs it using a HMAC-SHA-512 signature creating using the SessionCookieKey(1 or 2) named value.

 ## Authorization Token Endpoint fragment (sample for AAD)
 > Implemented by [oauth-proxy-token-endpoint-fragment.xml](./oauth-proxy-token-endpoint-fragment.xml)